METALNAVY9666/javasnake/readme.md

 # Gameplay

-Eating food will make your snake smaller (idk how tf they came up with that)
+Eating food will make your snake smaller (if only it was the same irl)

 ## Gamemodes